 Are you trying to make Halloween extra special this year?
 Keep scrolling to find out some spooky things to do on Halloween at home with kids that are easy and memorable.

-Trick-or-treating on Halloween is an absolute must on every kid’s life.
-And it’s a ton of fun for you too because you get to dress up and everyone gives you free candy.
+Trick-or-treating on Halloween is an absolute must in every kid’s life.
+And it’s a ton of fun for you too because you get to dress up, and everyone gives you free candy.

 What’s not to love about that?

 But loading up on sugar and scaring the neighbors isn’t the only way to celebrate Halloween, especially this year.